 Experiencing an allergic reaction to something can be frustrating and even scary, especially if that reaction is reoccurring.
 Symptoms can range from mild skin irritation and redness to swelling, blisters, bumps and flakey patches.
 In some cases, a rash may spread beyond the initial reaction site to other areas of the body.
 You may be wondering what aspects of your daily routine are factors for skin irritation.
 Fortunately, allergy patch testing can help provide answers!

-At Skin Solutions Dermatology, our providers believe in offering their patients science-based solutions to common skincare woes.
+At Skin Solutions Dermatology, our dermatology specialists believe in offering their patients science-based solutions to common skincare woes.
 Our very own Kelly Caudle, PA-C shares her expertise about patch testing and how it can give patients a positive outlook on reoccurring skin issues.

 When you see an allergist for prick testing, they are typically testing for environmental factors relating to allergies such as pet dander, molds, and those things you might breath in despite the test being done on the skin.
 At a Dermatologist, we are testing for contact allergies to things like chemicals, dyes, fragrances, preservatives or emollients that might be contained in lotions and other skin care products.
 We also test for sensitivities to metal such as nickel as it can contribute to flare ups in patients who suffer from eczema.